Slow And Steady: Vinyl Survives

 "Vinyl is definitely growing, and will continue to grow.
 But I think there's a ceiling," says Andres Santo Domingo, the co-founder of the label Mexican Summer.
 "I don't think it'll ever become the prevalent format.
 I think it'd be crazy to think that."

-Still, Santo Domingo and Keith Abrahamsson, his partner at Mexican Summer, started the label as a vinyl-only proposition, largely because they were fans of the format.
-But they insist that vinyl's modest sales rates, makes it a perfect fit for an indie mentality that wants to function in a digital world.
+Still, Santo Domingo and Keith Abrahamsson, his partner at Mexican Summer, started the label as a pop-based vinyl-only sister label to Santo Domingo's Kemado Records, which releases mostly heavy rock and roll.
+They insist that vinyl's modest sales rates make it a perfect fit for an indie mentality that still wants to function in a digital world.

 Abrahamsson says the small resurgence vinyl has enjoyed lately is easier to understand as a reaction — and a complement — to the options available online.

 "I think it definitely was a reaction to the mp3, but I think the two of them together make perfect sense," he says.